 • Develop pain and fatigue management skills: Finding ways to manage pain and fatigue can improve your quality of life.
 This might include techniques such as pacing daily activities, prioritising, relaxation exercises or working with a healthcare professional.

 • Seek emotional support: Connect with family, friends, or support groups.
 There are both in-person and online groups that can provide comfort and advice.
 Explore support groups to find one that fits your needs.
+You could also talk to any professionals you have contact with about your emotional and mental health.

 • Plan for the future: Discuss your future health and care needs with those close to you.
 Being realistic and prepared can help you feel more secure and supported.